 From angiography and X-rays to complex endoscopic procedures and digital mammography, we offer a full spectrum of advanced imaging services delivered by caring, knowledgeable technologists.
-We offer leading-edge technology to provide the latest in diagnostic techniques, including:
+Our leading-edge technology allows us to provide the latest in diagnostic techniques, including:

-A breast ultrasound is often used to further evaluate an abnormality found during a mammogram.
-Ultrasound allows doctors to see the area closest to the chest wall, which can be difficult to see using mammography.
-This technology also helps doctors determine whether a breast lump is filled with fluid (a cyst) or is a solid mass.
-To schedule a mammogram online, click here or call 254-680-6362.
+Breast ultrasound (sonography) — Breast ultrasounds are often used to further evaluate an abnormality found during a mammogram.
+This test allows doctors to see the area closest to the chest wall and determine whether a breast lump is filled with fluid or if it’s a solid mass.

-A CT or CAT (computed tomography) scan combines X-ray and computer technology to show highly detailed, 3-D images of any part of the body, including bones, muscles, fat, organs and blood vessels.
-Scans can also be performed using a contrast solution (either swallowed or injected) to make tissues and vessels more visible.
-We also perform pulmonary Computed Tomography Angiography (CTAs), renal CTAs and lower leg run-offs.
+Computerized tomography (CT) scans — CT or CAT scans combine X-ray and computer technology to show detailed, 3D images of any part of the body, including bones, muscles, fat, organs and blood vessels.
+Scans can also be performed using a contrast solution to make tissues and vessels more visible.

-MRI (magnetic resonance imaging) is a diagnostic procedure that combines a powerful magnet, radio waves and computer technology to provide detailed images of tissues, muscles, nerves and bones.
-Because MRI uses magnetic force and radio waves to create images, there is no radiation exposure during the procedure.
-MRI is often used instead of CT to study soft tissues or organs because bones do not obscure the organs and soft tissues as they do with CT imaging.
-MRI can be used to assess everything from ruptured discs in the spine to detecting brain tumors and vascular diseases.
+Magnetic resonance imaging (MRI) — MRIs use a powerful magnet, radio waves, and computer technology to provide detailed images of tissues, muscles, nerves, and bones.
+MRIs can be used to assess everything from ruptured discs in the spine to brain tumors and vascular diseases.

-Nuclear medicine is a specialized area of radiology that uses very small amounts of radioactive materials (given either orally or intravenously) to examine an organ’s structure and metabolic function.
+Nuclear medicine — Nuclear medicine is a specialized area of radiology that uses very small amounts of radioactive material (given orally or intravenously) to examine an organ’s structure and metabolic function.

-Ultrasound (or sonography) uses reflected sound waves to create real-time images of soft tissues, including muscles, blood vessels and organs.
-Because sound waves are used, there is no radiation exposure during this procedure.
-Although most commonly used to examine the fetus during pregnancy, it is also an effective tool for monitoring blood flow using Doppler ultrasound technology.
-Ultrasound can be used to discover abnormalities in organs and detect narrowed arteries, clotted veins or growths such as tumors and cysts.
+Ultrasound — Ultrasounds use reflected sound waves to create real-time mages of soft tissues, including muscles, blood vessels and organs.
+Although ultrasounds are commonly used to examine a fetus during pregnancy, they can also be used to discover abnormalities in organs and detect narrowed arteries, clotted veins, and growths like tumors and cysts.

-X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones and organs on digital media.
-Standard X-rays are performed for many reasons, including diagnosing tumors or bone injuries.
-X-ray technology is used in many types of diagnostic procedures, such as arteriograms, CT scans and fluoroscopy.
+X-ray — X-rays use invisible, electromagnetic energy beams to produce images of internal tissues, bones and organs.
+X-ray technology is used in many types of diagnostic procedures, including arteriograms, CT scans and fluoroscopy.